sgnoohc/aws-fpga-notes/README.md

 ## Connecting to Remote Desktop (RDP)

-I use [microsoft RDP][https://itunes.apple.com/us/app/microsoft-remote-desktop-8/id715768417?mt=12], which seems to work just fine.
+I use [microsoft RDP](https://itunes.apple.com/us/app/microsoft-remote-desktop-8/id715768417?mt=12), which seems to work just fine.
-From the RDP app, add the IP address: 34.220.26.211, then connect, and use 'centos' user plus the temprorary password generated from the step [Setting up t2.xlarge]
+From the RDP app, add the IP address: 34.220.26.211, then connect, and use 'centos' user plus the temprorary password generated from the step involving the command ```source <(curl -s https://s3.amazonaws.com/aws-fpga-developer-ami/1.5.0/Scripts/setup_gui.sh)```

 ## RTL Kernel Wizard